kdeyev/345SecurityMQTT/README.md

 Pay attention that each device will be discovered with multiple sensors:
 - loo1-loop3: opening sensors.
 You'll need to identify which of them need to be used for your device.
-- tamper: safety sensor
+- tamper: safety sensor.
 - battery: battery sensor.
-Binary sensor with notifies about low battery level
+Binary sensor with notifies about low battery level.
 - heartbeat: connectivity sensor.
 HB sensor expects to get a ping message at least once in 75 minutes.

-keyfob anf keyfob are not supported with MQTT Auto Discovery yet
+keyfob anf keyfob are not supported with MQTT Auto Discovery yet.

 For more information about MQTT Auto Discovery see [documentation](https://www.home-assistant.io/integrations/#search/mqtt) and search the [HA forum](https://community.home-assistant.io/search?q=mqtt%20sensor).